gitter-badger/ecs/README.md

 ```

 ## Custom reaction
-Events `OnEntityComponentAdded` / `OnEntityComponentRemoved` at `EcsWorld` instance and `OnEntityAdded` / `OnEntityRemoved` / `OnEntityUpdated` at `EcsFilter` instance can be used to add reaction on component / filter changes to any ecs-system.
+For handling of filter events `custom class` should implements `IEcsFilterListener` interface with 3 methods: `OnFilterEntityAdded` / `OnFilterEntityRemoved` / `OnFilterEntityUpdated`.
+Then it can be added to any filter as compatible listener.

 > **Not recommended if you dont understand how it works internally, this api / behaviour can be changed later.**

 ```
-public sealed class TestSystem1 : IEcsInitSystem {
+public sealed class TestSystem1 : IEcsInitSystem, IEcsFilterListener {
     [EcsWorld]
     EcsWorld _world;